 Overview

-Figure 1: Final energy consumption by sector (normal climate)
+Figure 1: Final energy consumption by sector (with climatic corrections)

 Figure 2: Technical Energy Efficiency Index

-The rate of end-use energy savings in the period 2021-2030 is expected to achieve 0.8% per year compared to the average final energy consumption in 2016-2018 period.
+Source: ODYSSEEHungary’s main energy efficiency target is that the country’s final energy consumption in 2030 does not exceed 740 PJ.
+We are looking at the feasibility of the indicative cumulative energy savings target of 484.6 PJ set in the new Energy Efficiency Directive, which could be achieved by a reduction of 126 PJ in final energy by 2030.To achieve these, Hungary has introduced EEOS, which was introduced in 2021 for electricity, natural gas and transport fuel sector.
+The rate of end-use energy savings in 2021-2030 is expected to achieve 0.8% per year compared to the average final energy consumption in 2016-2018 period.
 The most important energy efficiency measures are non- or partly refundable support schemes, outlined in the Operational Programmes (OPs), financed by EU Funds.
-The focus of the 5th priority axis of the Environmental and Energy Efficiency Operative Programme (KEHOP) is explicitly the improvement of energy efficiency, combined with the development of renewable energy solutions in public buildings, the development of heating systems, including district heating, and awareness raising.
+The focus of the 5th priority axis of the Environmental and Energy Efficiency Operative Programme (KEHOP) is explicitly the improvement of energy efficiency.
 The TOP programme finances energy efficiency upgrades at local authorities.
 The GINOP programme has also sub-programmes that aim to promote energy efficiency in the enterprise sector.
-The various OPs target a wide range of consumer groups, with potentially supportable projects, related to energy efficiency improvement in buildings, to industrial production and processes, and renewable energy.
+The various OPs target a wide range of consumer groups.
 Hungary is committed to allocating significant amount of RRF resource to energy efficiency and renewable energy improvements.

 Table 1: Sample of cross-cutting measures